 - Make the CTA bulletproof so it always appears.

-For more tips, check out our post, Top Tips for CTA Button Design, to make sure you’re covering your bases!
+For more tips, like determining the best CTA button text to use or how to know how long your CTA button should be, check out our post, Top Tips for CTA Button Design, to make sure you’re covering your bases!
 When you design your emails in our BEE editor, your buttons will always be bulletproof.
 No coding required!
+And for even easier designing, simply choose from our library of templates.
+We have promotion, holiday, and events email templates—plus lots more.
+So you can design better and quicker than ever.
+Happy designing!